Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

 \textit{In quantum algorithms, it is as if the problem-solver always knew in advance, before beginning her problem-solving action, any of the possible halves of the information that specifies the solution of the problem she will produce and measure in the future and could use this knowledge to produce the solution with fewer computation steps.
 The number of computation steps needed in the optimal quantum case is that needed in the optimal logical case benefiting from the advanced knowledge in question.}

-Of course, this rule would offer a unified quantitative explanation of the quantum speedups that is still lacking in mainstream quantum information.
-Let us discuss this point.
-To the best of our knowledge, the absence of a unified quantitative explanation has never been acknowledged by the scientific community.
+This rule would offer a unified quantitative explanation of the quantum speedups that is still lacking in mainstream quantum information.
+To the best of our knowledge, this absence has never been acknowledged by the scientific community.